cs52-stanford/freefrom/README.md

 Creating an application to connect domestic violence survivors with legal help.

 If Cooper has successfully joined the team, this will show up in the readme.
+Hopefully this line will make me a contributor.